 Resistance levels: 8

-For a good quality, beginner-friendly elliptical cross trainer, choose the York Fitness Elliptical Cross Trainer.
-It's also ideal for beginner cross-trainer users, as it includes only 8 resistance levels to ease you in slowly.
+Choose the York Fitness Elliptical Cross Trainer for a high-quality, beginner-friendly elliptical cross trainer.
+It's also ideal for beginners, as it includes only eight resistance levels to ease you in slowly.
 Beyond this, it boasts an integrated holder for your books or tablets.
 However, we do not recommend multitasking on your cross-trainer, especially as a beginner.

 The design of the York Fitness Elliptical Cross Trainer is compact and features a rear flywheel weighing 7 kg and a stride length of 30 cm.
 It has integrated hand pulse sensors and an LCD screen that displays metrics such as time, distance, calories, and pulse.
 The maximum weight limit for York Fitness is 100 kg.
 We only recommend the York Fitness model if you want a reliable cross-trainer for a beginner's workout at home.